liveahero-wiki/liveahero-wiki.github.io/_events/2208lostancients.md

 ## Event Preview

+One day in the heat of summer.

+You and Melide are assigned by Huckle for a business affairs, going to a tourist attraction on a certain planet.

+A huge lake in there was rumored to have sightings of a legendary UMA.

+A mysterious ruins that suddenly appeared on the surface of the lake.

+The both of you are tasked to protect this ruins, assisting in the investigation is the genius inventor, an android who works at the transportation company that handle the planet's logistic, and local diving instructor that acts as a guide.

+It should have been just a patrol around the refreshing site, but the heroes inadvertently opened the door that leads to the truth…

+> UMA = Unidentified Mysterious Animal

 ## Event Banners

 This Event's gacha summon includes time-limited variants {% chara_link Hisaki|h2 %} (Hero), {% chara_link Andrew|h2 %} (Hero), {% chara_link Melide %} (Sidekick) , and a new character {% chara_link Gaius %} (Hero & Sidekick).